Boyz II Men: 2010–2012: Love Cruise and Twenty

-2013–present: The Package Tour, Collide and Geico commercials
+2013–present: The Package Tour, Collide and Under the Streelight

 On January 22, 2013, the group appeared on The View along with New Kids on the Block and 98 Degrees to announce their joint tour that took place in summer 2013.
 As of February 20, 2013, Boyz II Men announced that beginning March 1, 2013, they will stop touring and begin performing shows at the Mirage Hotel and Casino in Las Vegas.

 On January 13, 2014, the trio appeared at the end of an episode of How I Met Your Mother titled "Slapsgiving 3: Slappointment in Slapmarra", performing an a cappella version of the show's song "You Just Got Slapped".
 Their eleventh album, titled Collide, was released on October 21, 2014.

 In 2016, the trio appeared in Grease: Live as the Teen Angels and sang Beauty School Dropout.

 Wanyá placed 4th for the 22nd season of the ABC reality competition series Dancing With The Stars.
 They also did music for an animated adaptation of The Snowy Day.

 In 2017, the group began starring in television commercials for GEICO Auto Insurance.

 On June 24, 2017, a section of Broad Street in Philadelphia, from Christian to Carpenter Streets, was renamed “Boyz II Men Boulevard” by the city council.
 Philadelphia High School for the Creative and Performing Arts, where the members of Boyz II Men were once students, is on this section of Broad Street.

-In August 2017, it was announced they were releasing a new album titled Under the Streetlight in the Fall.
-It was released on October 20, 2017.
+In August 2017, it was announced that Boyz II Men would release a new album titled Under the Streetlight in the fall.
+The album, a collection of covers from the 1950s, along with one original track, "Ladies Man," was released on October 20, 2017, debuting and peaking at number 58 on the US Current Album Sales chart.

 On January 4, 2018, the group was featured in a new track released by Charlie Puth, titled "If You Leave Me Now", created for Charlie Puth's album Voicenotes.

 On September 6, 2018, the group performed at the NFL 2018–2019 season kickoff at Lincoln Financial Field in Philadelphia, PA.

 On October 2, 2018, the group performed "Ladies Man" on ABC's Dancing with the Stars.
 DeMarcus Ware and Lindsay Arnold danced a quickstep to the song.

 The group is featured on a re-imagined version of Take That's song Love Ain't Here Anymore from their number one selling album Odyssey.
 Howard Donald revealed during an interview with Magic Radio that "he fulfilled a dream when they recorded this song".